 The Highwaymen have left their mark on the world.
-The original painters are aging; some of them have passed away.
+The original painters are aging, some of them have passed away.
 Those who are able, continue to paint with vigor and pride.
 It’s still about making a living, but it’s also about identity and a connection to a particular time and place.
-It’s as if painting defines the Highwaymen—as a group and as individuals.
+It’s as if painting defines the Highwaymen — both as a group and as individuals.
 They are more themselves when they create a landscape.
 For them, it’s about being good at something, while being recognized and valued.

 The Highwaymen’s work, and perhaps some of their legacy artists, will certainly be collected and written about for years to come.
-Their paintings, now in major collections and increasingly in museums, help define the history of Florida’s landscape and the history of art.
+Their paintings, now in major collections around the world and increasingly in museums, help define the history of Florida’s landscape and the history of art.

 For those lucky enough to have an early work, Florida’s brilliant skies and inviting waterways may elicit sublime ideas about nature (and perhaps God).
 It may suggest a landscape that is now vanishing.
 A Highwayman landscape may also cause you to think about the artist and his or her particular experience in the history of Florida and art.